A geometric Steinberg formula: Whittaker-type perverse sheaves on affine Grassmannians and affine flag varieties

 We will consider also the affine flag variety $\Fl$ of $G$, defined as the fppf quotient $(\cL G/I)_{\mathrm{fppf}}$.
-Again $\Fl$ is represented by an ind-projective ind-scheme of ind-finite type, and the natural morphism $\pi : \Fl \to \Gr$ is a Zariski locally trivial fibration with fibers isomorphic to $G/B$.
+Again $\Fl$ is represented by an ind-projective ind-scheme, and the natural morphism $\pi : \Fl \to \Gr$ is a Zariski locally trivial fibration with fibers isomorphic to $G/B$.

 Let $\Norm_G(T)$ be the normalizer of the maximal torus $T \subset G$, so that $\Norm_G(T)/T = W$.
 For each $w \in W$, choose a representative $\dot w \in \Norm_G(T)$.
 More generally, if $w \in W_\ext$, say $w = vt_\lambda$ with $v \in W$ and $\lambda \in \bY$, we set